fikrirasyid/wp-ig/readme.txt

 [instagram cache="120"] - Get new result from API every 2 minutes [instagram ignore_cache="true"] - Ignore the cache and always get the result from API

+== Installation ==

+1. Put wp-ig directory on your wp-content/plugins directory
+2. Activate the plugin
+3. You will be prompted with Settings screen.
+Follow the instruction on the settings screen which are:
+4. Create an [Instagram client app here](http://instagram.com/developer/clients/register/).
+IMPORTANT: Remember to use Redirect URI given by WP-IG upon your Instagram client app registration.
+5. After registering your Instagram client app, you will get client ID and client secret of your Instagram client app.
+Copy and then  paste it on the WP-IG settings screen.
+Save the settings.
+6. After saving client ID and secret key, you'll see an oAuth authorization link.
+Click it to authorize your WordPress site to your Instagram account.
+7. That's that.